'Economic condition of EMs determine vulnerability to US bond movement'

-New Delhi, March 23 (IANS) As the rising bond yields in the US are causing frenzy across the financial markets across the globe, a report by Moody's Investors Service said that the economic condition of emerging markets is a major factor that determines the impact of the US bond market volatility.
+New Delhi: As the rising bond yields in the US are causing frenzy across the financial markets across the globe, a report by Moody's Investors Service said that the economic condition of emerging markets is a major factor that determines the impact of the US bond market volatility.

 The report noted that given the US dollar's role as the primary international reserve currency, US bond market volatility reverberates globally and poses the risk of sustained global financial tightening.
 Such tightening, in turn, is likely to jeopardise already fragile economic recoveries in many emerging markets.